Mathieu-Desrochers/Schemings/documentation/macros/define-table.md

       sql-connection
       employee-row))

-__results__
-The insert procedure returns the generated id.
-The select procedure returns a list containing the matching row.

 select procedures
 -----------------
-Each select procedure expands to a procedure such as:
+Each select procedure expands to a procedure such as below,
+which returns a list containing the matching rows.

     (define (employees-table-select-by-name
       sql-connection
       name))

-__result__
-A list containing the matching rows.

 execute procedures
 ------------------